 Do I Need a Will in Alabama?

 No matter who you are, your education or background, your finances or number of family members, having a will is one of the smartest things that you can do.
-At the law offices of Alsobrook & Agricola, LLC, we understand that having a will may seem as though it is something fit only for the rich and famous; however, we firmly believe that a will is beneficial for all.
+At the law offices of Zach Alsobrook we understand that having a will may seem as though it is something fit only for the rich and famous; however, we firmly believe that a will is beneficial for all.

 If you are on the fence about creating a will, consider these facts about why a will is absolutely necessary in Alabama.
 Then, contact our law offices for your free consultation with our experienced Alabama Will and Estate Planning Attorneys.

 First, it is important to understand exactly what a will does, and does not, do.
 Essentially, your will is a legal document that lets others know precisely what you want to happen to your property and assets when you die.
 During the course of your life, you can amend your will whenever, or however frequently, you want.
 Further, your will is not enacted until you die.

 The first and most obvious benefit of having a will is that it allows you to decide how your property is divided.
 By having a will you can ensure that:

 - Each member of your family is left a portion of your estate, in a percentage of your choosing;

 - Loved ones, friends, charities, businesses, or organizations that you care about are not left out;

 - Your estate will not be divided per the state’s intestacy laws (discussed in more detail below); and

 - Businesses, properties, heirlooms, and the like are liquidated or divided as you see fit.